 2. A slower tone

 When you enunciate a word slower than other words to give a dramatic effect.
-Usually, it’s used to phrases that show benefits and action words (really, definitely, specifically).
+Usually, it’s used in phrases that show benefits and action words (really, definitely, specifically).

-“Hi, I’m Edison from X company, How are you doing today?”
+“Hi, I’m Bill from X company, How are you doing today?”
 In an enthusiastic tone of voice.
 Then, you lower the volume “Now, the reason for the call is…”

 The idea behind this is that you have to say something really important and he better listens.

 It’s simply pausing for 1 or 2 seconds.
 But, when to pause?

 You can pause after using the word, “Right?”, or “Deal?”
 (Something that requires a split-second agreement).
 Or, after making a very important statement.

 Example: If you want to sell a car.